davidmreed/sfse-question-drafts/testing-async-code.md

 ### Use of `Test.startTest()` and `Test.stopTest()`

-Because of the way Asynchronous Apex works, any asynchronous code - a future method is a useful example - will not be executed during the confines of an Apex unit test.
+Because of the way Asynchronous Apex works, any asynchronous code - a future method is a useful example - will not be executed during the confines of an Apex unit test unless we take specific action.
 A unit test forms a single transaction, and asynchronous code enqueued within that transaction cannot be executed until the transaction commits successfully.

-For this reason, Salesforce has provided a framework to force asynchronous code to execute synchronously for testing.
+For this reason, Salesforce has provided a framework to force asynchronous code to execute synchronously for testing:
 We enclose our test code between `Test.startTest()` and `Test.stopTest()`.
 The system collects all asynchronous calls made after `startTest()`.
-When `stopTest()` is executed, these collected asynchronous processes are then run synchronously.
+When `stopTest()` is executed, these collected asynchronous processes are then run synchronously and complete before control returns to our code.

 Following `Test.stopTest()`, our code can evaluate the results of the executed asynchronous code and make assertions to validate its behavior.